 All those rich, carb-heavy foods can be hard on the body.
-And our stomachs, when bogged down with sugar, salt and other refined ingredients, may have trouble processing them.
+And our stomachs, when bogged down with sugar, salt, and other refined ingredients, may have trouble processing them.
 But that’s where digestive bitters come in handy.
-By incorporating digestive bitters into your diet, you can stimulate healthy digestion, curb sugar cravings and lessen the food-hangover that comes with all those hearty holiday meals.
+Incorporating them into your diet can stimulate healthy digestion, curb sugar cravings, and lessen the food hangover that comes with all those hearty holiday meals.
 Here’s how to make your own.

 How to Make Digestive Bitters

-As humans, we evolved eating a variety of wild fruits, greens, roots and barks—most of which were rich in bitter flavors.
-Over time our taste buds adapted so that bitter flavors actually stimulate the body’s innate digestive response and prime the body for food.
+As humans, we evolved eating a variety of wild fruits, greens, roots, and barks—most of which were rich in bitter flavors.
+Over time, our taste buds adapted so that bitter flavors actually stimulate our innate digestive response, which primes the body for food.

-Bitter foods help activate the liver and encourage the production of digestive enzymes and juices so the stomach can better digest food.
-But with the birth of modern food processing, most of our food’s bitterness was stripped away in favor of salty or sweet flavors.
+Bitter foods help activate the liver and encourage the production of digestive enzymes and juices so the stomach can better digest food [source].
+But with modern food processing, most of our food’s bitterness is stripped away in favor of salty or sweet flavors.
 And because bitterness is lacking, our digestive systems don’t always operate as well as they should.

-While digestive bitters used to be predominantly made from bitter greens, nowadays they’re typically alcohol based and more of a tincture.
+While digestive bitters used to be predominantly made from bitter greens, these days, they’re typically alcohol-based and more of a tincture.
 You can use a variety of different herbs to make yours (especially if you’d like to play with the flavor), but herbs that naturally support the stomach go a long way toward settling it and encouraging healthy digestion.
 Here are some of my favorite ingredients for bitters:

-Dandelion greens have long been used for their bitter properties.
-They have been shown to trigger the release of digestive enzymes and aid the body’s detox system by helping the body break down and expel fat.
-Plus they’re loaded with vitamins A and K, calcium, iron and potassium making them a nutritional powerhouse.
+Dandelion greens have long been used for their bitter and anti-inflammatory properties.
+They have been shown to trigger the release of digestive enzymes and aid in detox by helping the body break down and expel fat [source].
+Plus, they’re loaded with vitamins A and K, calcium, iron, and potassium, making them a nutritional powerhouse.

 Highly acidic citrus fruits like orange and lemon can help increase the acidity within the stomach and promote better digestion.
+Their peels contain phytochemicals with a multitude of health benefits [source].
 By soaking the peels in alcohol, you can easily extract the oils that make citrus fruits bitter without watering down your tincture.

-Sage is a well-known stomach soothing herb that helps treat digestive problems like loss of appetite, stomach pain, bloating, and heartburn.
-Plus it adds a green, earthy flavor to the bitters which compliments the citrus, making it more palatable.
+Sage is a well-known stomach-soothing herb that helps treat digestive problems like loss of appetite, stomach pain, bloating, heartburn, and diarrhea [source].
+Plus, it adds a green, earthy flavor to the bitters, which compliments the citrus, making it more palatable.

-Like sage, cardamom is often used to treat a myriad of different digestive issues.
-It also helps stimulate the liver and gallbladder and encourages a healthy appetite.
+Like sage, cardamom is often used to treat a myriad of health issues [source].
+It improves digestion, helps stimulate the liver and gallbladder, and encourages a healthy appetite.

-To prime digestion it’s best to take bitters about at least 15 minutes before you eat.
-You need to taste them to get the full effect, so place a few drops directly on your tongue or mix with a tablespoon of seltzer water to dilute them.
-If you really don’t like the flavor, mix 1 to 2 tablespoons of bitters with 8 ounces of water and store in a glass in the refrigerator.
+If you really don’t like the flavor, mix 1 to 2 tablespoons of bitters with 8 ounces of water and store them in a glass in the refrigerator.
 Take a sip before each meal, letting your tongue experience the bitter flavor as best you can.

-Bitters can also be used for acute issues like upset stomach, indigestion or occasional heartburn, so feel free to take them after you eat or whenever you’re experiencing intestinal upset.
+Bitters can also be used for acute issues like upset stomach, indigestion, or occasional heartburn, so feel free to take them after you eat or whenever you’re experiencing gastrointestinal upset.

 - 12-ounce mason jar

-- Tear the orange peels into small pieces and place them in the jar.
-Add the dandelion, sage and cardamom pods.
+- Tear the orange peels into small pieces and place them in the mason jar.
+Add the dandelion, sage, and cardamom pods.
 Pour in the alcohol and fill to the top of the jar.
 Put the lid on and give it a good shake.

 - Place in a cool, dark cupboard.
 Shake daily for 2 to 3 weeks.
-After 3 weeks strain the contents using cheesecloth, reserving the liquid.
-Pour into 1 ounce amber dropper bottles.
+After 3 weeks, strain the contents using cheesecloth and reserve the liquid.
+Pour into 2-ounce amber dropper bottles.

-- To use, place ½ dropper full directly on the tongue at least 15 minutes before a meal.
+- To use, place a ½-dropper amount directly on the tongue at least 15 minutes before a meal.